HyrumHendrickson/Axel/README.md

 # Axel
-My first attempt at a working cryptocurrency
+My first attempt at a working cryptocurrency!